PermanentOrg/permanent-sdk/README.md

 # @permanentorg/sdk
 This project is a TypeScript SDK for interfacing with Permanent.org's API.

+You can view [the project's changelog](CHANGELOG.md) to learn more about our releases.

 ## Code

 The project is organized as follows: